jeffmcadams/namecheap-python/README.md

 ## Disclaimer

-All this code was produced in a single sitting vibe coding with `claude code` for 2 hours and ~$25.
+All this code was produced in a single vibe coding session with `claude code` for 2 hours and ~$30.

 Excuse the occasional AI slop, if you spot it let me know.